hack3rs.ca network-security

 2. Scope, Rate, and Lockout Safety

-Use a controlled account set, approved dictionaries, and clear rate limits.
-In many environments, the goal is to prove controls work, not to maximize attempts.
+Use a small, controlled account set, an approved credential list, and explicit rate limits.
+In most defensive contexts, the goal is to confirm that controls trigger — not to maximize the number of attempts in the shortest possible time.

 3. Interpreting Results Like a Defender

-A successful login test is a control failure that requires immediate follow-up, but a failed test is not automatic proof of security.
-You still need to verify lockouts, logging, MFA coverage, and whether other auth paths exist.
+A successful login test is a control failure that needs immediate remediation.
+A failed test — where nothing was cracked — is not proof of safety.
+Check whether lockout triggered, whether monitoring logged the attempts, whether MFA is enforced, and whether alternate auth paths exist.

-Focus on the control story: which account types were tested, what was detected, what was prevented, and what was not observed.
-This produces better remediation than a simple “cracked / not cracked” result.
+Write up the control story, not just the pass/fail count: which account types were tested, what was detected, what was blocked, and what the logs did not show.
+That narrative produces better remediation than a simple credential list.

-Correlate Ncrack results with service logs, domain logs, VPN logs, and SIEM alerts.
-The audit should improve both prevention and detection.
+Correlate Ncrack results with service logs, domain controller events, VPN logs, and SIEM.
+The audit should improve both the detection and the prevention side of credential security.

 4. Training and Lab Use

-Build labs with multiple service types (SSH, RDP, FTP, HTTP auth) and vary policies by host so students learn to read context rather than assume uniform behavior.
+Build labs with multiple service types — SSH, RDP, FTP, HTTP auth — and set different policies per host.
+That variation forces students to read the specific context rather than assume uniform behavior across services.

-The best lessons end with controls: stronger passwords, MFA, exposed service reduction, service account governance, and alert tuning.
+End every lab session with the controls: stronger passwords, MFA, exposed service reduction, service account governance, and alert tuning.
+The credential test is the question; the controls are the answer.

 scenario-teaching-playbooks

-1. Authorized weak/default credential testing on exposed network services.
+1. Authorized weak and default credential testing on exposed SSH, RDP, FTP, and HTTP auth services.

 Suggested starting block: Lab-Scoped Baseline Authentication Test

-2. Validation of account lockout and failed-login monitoring controls.
+2. Validation that account lockout triggers at the configured threshold and that monitoring sees it.

 Suggested starting block: Safer Workflow Controls And Logging

-3. Post-remediation testing after password policy or service hardening changes.
+3. Post-remediation testing after password policy or service hardening changes take effect.

 Suggested starting block: Remediation And Validation Tracking

-4. Training labs for authentication hygiene and detection engineering.
+4. Training labs on authentication hygiene, lockout behavior, and failed-login detection.

 Suggested starting block: Lab-Scoped Baseline Authentication Test